 An accurate explanation of “liberation”

 It’s hard to pinpoint exactly what progressive Christianity teaches, because in many ways it is intentionally vague.
 My first concern comes from the fact that such a qualifier – “progressive” – is needed to distinguish this Christianity in the first place.
-If “progressive” in this context refers to social or political progress, it implies that the gospel is not liberating enough by itself.
+If “progressive” in this context refers to social or political progress or “liberation,” it implies that the gospel is not liberating enough by itself.
 It puts more faith in outcomes over sovereignty.
 That alone should raise a red flag.

 A literal resurrection